bookofproofs/bookofproofs.github.io/_sources/history/19th-century/filon.md

 * He was awarded a D.Sc. by the University of London in 1902.
 * In 1903 he was appointed as a lecturer in pure mathematics at University College, London, in the department headed by M J M Hill.
 * Micaiah John Muller Hill (1856-1929) had been appointed to the chair of mathematics at University College, London, in 1884 and continued to hold this position until he retired in 1924.
-* Filon married Anne Godet in 1904.
-* Anne was born in Switzerland in 1880, the daughter of the author Philippe Ernest Godet (1850-1922) (born in Neuchâtel, Switzerland) and his wife Louise Marie Eugénie Leuba (also born in Neuchâtel, Switzerland).
-* Anne's brother, Marcel Godet, was director of the Swiss National Library from 1909 to 1945.
-* Louis and Anne Filon had three children, a son Sidney Philip Lawrence Filon (20 September 1905-19 October 1996) and two daughters, Madeline Amelia Filon (born 9 May 1909) and one younger daughter.
-* At the time of the 1911 census the family are living at 40 Blenheim Crescent, South Croydon.
 * They have a cook and a nurse.
 * Filon was not a pure mathematician in the way that the term is understood today; for him mathematics was a tool to be used in solving physics problems.
 * As a lecturer in pure mathematics he was expected to teach the subject but this led to difficulties when he proposed teaching a course on the differential equations of mathematical physics.